ezy/w/README.md

 4. Docker is a more predictable env and `npm run docker:run` will execute docker and do the whole thing for you if preferred

 All endpoints are available at localhost:3000 and {{url}} should be set in postman vars.

+## Notes

+* I've used lodash as it's 'rails like' functionality delivers opiniontaed methods for filter, map reduce etc.
+* Validation is provided by @hapi/joi
+* There are no tests, but Jest is my preferred library for JS testing but tests are essential for production code